agilepathway/label-checker/.github/DEPENDENCIES.md

 but that would be overkill for now.

 Eventually as Dependabot adds more features we may be able to remove this workaround.

+## Ubuntu version

+[Ubuntu releases annually in April](https://wiki.ubuntu.com/Releases).
+In 2020 the GitHub Actions team [supported the new version by mid June](https://github.com/actions/virtual-environments/issues/228#issuecomment-644065532), so we have [an issue automatically created on for 15th July each year](https://github.com/agilepathway/label-checker/pull/111) to prompt us to update.